 Boat and Yacht Electrical Systems

-Small vessel or large, the basic requirements of refrigeration, water and power are the same.
-Yes the larger boat has more overflow or entertainment potential but the smaller boat is the bigger challenge to get it right.
+Small vessel or large, the requirements of refrigeration, water and power are the same.
+The larger boat has more overflow or entertainment potential, but the smaller boat is the more significant challenge to get it right.

 Along with a good supply of food, water is essential for drink, bathing and washing.
 Larger water tanks can extend the time away from port but depending on the vessel the tank size or weight is limiting.
 A desalination system can allow time in remote areas indefinitely provided the type of system is matched to the available energy.

 For nearly 20 years Outback Marine have been leading the field in the development of practical systems that are reliable and easy to operate.
 The following documents are recommended reading for anyone contemplating a new build or substantial refit.

 - Electrical System Design explores methods of power generation, distribution and energy storage for liveaboard cruising boats.
 Discover a design approach that properly defines the required system.

 - Lithium Battery Systems (including AGM batteries) highlights the need for a systems approach that includes power distribution, management and control as part of the battery installation.

 - Marine Refrigeration is a discussion covering the design and implementation of battery based refrigeration systems that operate independently of an engine or generator set.